rcl-modular-web-framework/docs/module/services.md

 Environment variables must be provided to services using the ``Options`` pattern.
 The classes used to store the variables must be listed in the module's README.md.
 The classes must be stored in a folder named ``Options``.

+## External Products or Subscriptions

+If a service requires a subscription or uses an external product to operate, the product and a website link should be provided in the module's README.md page.

 ## Exposing the Services

 Services are exposed publicly using extensions and through ``Dependency Injection``.
 The extension must be created a folder named ``Extensions``.